 find a lesson

-The purpose of this lesson is to teach students about different types of puppets so they can make their own puppets out of recycled materials.
-The students use their creativity to come up with a movable puppet that represents a character in their puppet play.
+Young people make puppets out of recycled materials.
+They use their creativity to come up with a movable puppet that represents a character in their puppet play.

 Unit: We the Kids - The Three Branches and Me

 Participants analyze the essential qualities of the Core Democratic Values and how these values are evident in relationships and behavior in a classroom/group and in the community/nation.